Best 4K Monitors for Programming in 2026

 Is 4K worth it for programming?

 Yes, at 27 inches or larger.
-The pixel density at 27-inch 4K (163 PPI) makes code text noticeably sharper than QHD (109 PPI).
-After a full day of reading code, the reduced eye strain is measurable.
-At 24 inches, 4K is overkill because QHD already looks sharp at that size.
+The pixel density at 27-inch 4K (about 163 PPI) makes code text noticeably sharper than QHD (about 109 PPI), and after a full day of reading code the reduced eye strain is measurable.
+At 24 inches, 4K is overkill because QHD already looks sharp.
 At 32 inches, 4K is almost mandatory because QHD text gets visibly soft.

 Do I need a 4K monitor for web development?

 Not strictly, but it helps.
-Testing responsive designs at native 4K resolution shows you exactly what high-DPI users see.
-You can simulate this on a QHD monitor with browser zoom, but native 4K is more accurate.
-If you build for users who are mostly on Retina MacBooks and modern phones, developing on a 4K monitor catches rendering issues that QHD misses.
+Testing responsive designs at native 4K shows you exactly what high-DPI users see.
+You can approximate it on a QHD monitor with browser zoom, but native 4K is more accurate.
+If your users are mostly on Retina MacBooks and modern phones, developing on a 4K monitor catches rendering issues QHD misses.

 What scaling should I use for 4K at 27 inches?

-150% on macOS and Windows gives you the best balance of text sharpness and workspace.
-125% gives more space but text gets small after a few hours.
-200% makes text huge and wastes the resolution advantage. macOS handles fractional scaling better than Windows, so if you are on Windows, test 150% first and adjust from there.
-Linux with Wayland handles 150% well.
-X11 does not.
+150% on macOS and Windows gives the best balance of sharpness and workspace.
+125% gives more room but text gets small after a few hours; 200% makes text huge and wastes the resolution. macOS handles fractional scaling better than Windows.
+On Linux, Wayland handles 150% well while X11 does not.

 Can my laptop drive a 4K monitor?

-Any laptop from the last 5 years with HDMI 2.0 or USB-C with DisplayPort Alt Mode can drive 4K at 60Hz.
-For 4K at 120Hz+, you need HDMI 2.1 or DisplayPort 1.4, which most laptops from 2022 onward support.
+Any laptop from the last five years with HDMI 2.0 or USB-C with DisplayPort Alt Mode can drive 4K at 60Hz.
+For 4K at 120Hz and up, you need HDMI 2.1 or DisplayPort 1.4, which most laptops from 2022 onward support.
 M-series MacBooks drive 4K at 60Hz over any USB-C cable.
-Check your laptop specs for the specific port version if you want higher refresh rates.
+Check your laptop’s port version if you want higher refresh rates.

 Should I get one 4K monitor or two QHD monitors?

-Two QHD monitors give you more total workspace and cost about the same as one 4K.
-One 4K monitor gives you sharper text on a single focused screen.
-For coding, I prefer one 4K center monitor for the editor plus one cheap secondary for terminal and browser.
-If your workflow needs maximum screen area (multiple apps visible simultaneously), two QHD monitors is the practical choice.
+Two QHD monitors give more total workspace for about the same money; one 4K gives sharper text on a single focused screen.
+For coding I prefer one 4K center monitor for the editor plus a cheaper secondary for terminal and browser.
+If your workflow needs maximum screen area with many apps visible at once, two QHD monitors is the practical choice.

 What refresh rate do I need for programming?

 60Hz is fine.
-Scrolling code at 60Hz versus 144Hz is slightly smoother at 144Hz, but the difference does not affect productivity.
-Higher refresh rates matter for gaming and video editing, not for staring at text.
-Do not pay extra for refresh rate on a coding monitor unless you also game on it.
-The Dell 4K at $109 runs at 60Hz and that is perfectly adequate for code work.
+Scrolling code at 144Hz is slightly smoother but it doesn’t affect productivity.
+Higher refresh rates matter for gaming and video editing, not for reading text.
+Don’t pay extra for refresh rate on a coding monitor unless you also game on it.
+The Dell S2725QS runs at 120Hz, which is a pleasant bonus rather than a reason to buy.